susimsek/spring-native-example/README.md

 ### Swagger

-You can access the swagger ui from the following url.
+Swagger ui can be accessed from the following url

 http://localhost:9090/swagger-ui.html